 Maple Grove Park & Pool (6875 Yew Street) – a pool, playground and shady trees to picnic under?
 What more could we ask for?
 The wading pool at Maple Grove Pool is perfect for the little ones just gaining comfort in the water.
 The massive trees provide ample shade to set up shop and serve a delicious picnic.
 After everyone is water-logged from hours in the pool, head over to the park for a climb on the playground or the massive tree stumps.

-By the way, if one of your top picks didn’t make it into our top 5 list, please let us know!
+By the way, if one of your top picks didn’t make it into our top 5 picnic spots in Vancouver, please let us know!
 We are always eager to try out new spots.
 Here’s to a summer filled with tasty picnics & happy kids.